unit-io/unitdb/README.md

 ```

 Deleting message.
 Deleting a message in tracedb is rare and it require additional steps to delete message from given topic.
-Generate a unique message ID using DB.GenID() and use this unique message ID while putting message to the tracedb using DB.PutEntry().
+Generate a unique message ID using DB.NewID() and use this unique message ID while putting message to the tracedb using DB.PutEntry().
 To delete message provide message ID to the DB.DeleteEntry() fucntion.

 ```